agile-learning-institute/mentorHub-mongodb/README.md

 ## Build and run the Topic Scraper

 The python topic scraper creates a topics JSON file by scraping EngineerKit Markdown files.
-This topics json file is used to laod testing data into the topics collection.
+This topics json file is used to load testing data into the topics collection.

 ```bash
 cd ./src/topic-scraper